villepreux/eleventy-base-blog/content/index.md

 This website will soon showcase themes made with CSS stylesheets for use with the 11ty base blog, and make them easily downloadable.

 The bar along the top of the page shows the available themes and a download link.
-The files you download from there can be renamed to `index.css` and dropped into your `eleventy-base-blog`'s `\public\css` folder.
+The files you download from there can be renamed to dropped into your `eleventy-base-blog`'s `\public\css` folder.

 ## Want to contribute a theme?